mmikhasenko/LM-Notes-HadronPhysics/Lectures/2025-Lecture-02.md

 ---

 What I always find difficult with histories like this is distinguishing what was known and what wasn't.
-For example, when strangeness was introduced with cosmic rays, how did they know it was strangeness ($\Delta S eq 0$) and not just invariant masses?
+For example, when strangeness was introduced with cosmic rays, how did they know it was strangeness ($\Delta S \neq 0$) and not just invariant masses?
 They called these particles *strange* because they were confused about why they only appeared in pairs or had longer lifetimes.

 ---